Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Introduction

-In this study, in an attempt to address the above-mentioned issues, we present \textbf{CrissCross} (a simple illustration is presented in Figure \ref{fig:teaser}), a novel framework to learn robust time-invariant representations from videos.
-First, we leverage the `time' information available in videos and explore efficient ways of sampling audio-visual segments from given source video clips.
-Our empirical studies show that with properly composed temporal sampling and the right amount of spatial augmentations, the model learns strong representations useful for a variety of downstream tasks.
-Second, we introduce a novel concept to learn cross-modal representations through relaxing time-synchronicity between audio and visual segments, which we refer to as `asynchronous cross-modal' optimization.
-We use $3$ datasets of different sizes: Kinetics-Sound \cite{l3-kineticssound}, Kinetics-400 \cite{kinetics400}, and AudioSet \cite{audioset}, to pretrain CrissCross.
-We evaluate CrissCross on different downstream tasks, namely action recognition, sound classification, and retrieval.
-We use $2$ popular benchmarks UCF101 \cite{ucf101} and HMDB51 \cite{hmdb} to perform action recognition and retrieval, while ESC50 \cite{esc} is used for sound classification.
+In this study, in an attempt to explore the notion above, we present \textbf{CrissCross}, a self-supervised framework to learn robust generalized audio-visual representations from videos.
+CrissCross is built upon SimSiam \cite{simsiam} to jointly learn self-supervised audio-visual representations through a mixture of intra- and cross- modal optimizations.
+In addition to learning intra-modal and standard synchronous cross-modal relations, CrissCross introduces the novel idea of learning cross-modal representations through \textit{relaxing} time-synchronicity between corresponding audio and visual segments.
+We refer to this as `asynchronous cross-modal' optimization, a concept that has not been explored in prior works.
+We use $3$ datasets of different sizes: Kinetics-Sound \cite{l3-kineticssound}, Kinetics400 \cite{kinetics400}, and AudioSet \cite{audioset}, to pretrain CrissCross.
+We evaluate CrissCross on different downstream tasks, namely action recognition, sound classification, and action retrieval.
+We use $2$ popular benchmarks UCF101 \cite{ucf101} and HMDB51 \cite{hmdb} to perform action recognition and retrieval, while ESC50 \cite{esc} and DCASE \cite{dcase} are used for sound classification.